 KnitMeter.com is a site that I wrote quickly for my wife to keep track of how much she has knit.
 It generate a little ‘widget’ image that can be placed on blogs, forums, etc and says how many miles of yarn you have knit in some period.
 The site has been live for about a year and a half now and has a couple thousand registered users.

 I have been receiving an increasing number of requests to add a method for adding a KnitMeter it to Facebook.
 I’ve experimented with a couple of other ideas on Facebook and found that it was pretty straightforward to write an app.
-KnitMeter seems like a decent candidate for a social app, so I started working on it about a week ago, similar to buying views for multiple videos on youtube.
-And I’m happy to say that I just made the application live late last night.
+KnitMeter seems like a decent candidate for a social app, so I started working on it about a week ago.
+I’m happy to say that I just made the application live late last night.
 It is available at http://apps.facebook.com/knitmeter/.
 If you use other social media apps, then go here where you can buy YouTube subscribers or views, or even Instagram followers.

 - Ability to add projects and add knitted lengths to a project (or not)

 - Settings for inputting lengths in feet, yards, or meters

 - Display how much you’ve knit in feet, yards, meters, kilometers, or miles

 - When entering a new length, you can choose to have it publish a ‘story’ on your profile page

 - You can add a tab on your profile page that shows each of your projects as well as a total